BDC Hamburger Icon

 • Software

-• Clip art or photos
+• Clip art, stock photos or images

 • Pens or pencils